 Creativity is an important skill in any industry or occupation.
 The way you think can affect your creativity and how well you perform on the job.
-You’re bored.
-You’re stuck in a creative rut.
-You want to create things.
+You’re bored and you’re stuck in a creative rut.
+You want to write and create things.
 You want inspiration from others like you.

 How do you stay creative?
 You couldn’t find a creative spark.
 You spend all day looking for it but nothing seems to work.
 When creativity well runs dry, reading is the best way to combat that.

 You love reading, but we find it tough to keep up with the best books on creativity.
 This blog post curates all the books that I’ve read so you can spend less time searching and more time reading.

 But which books should you read?
 How can you tell if a book is worth your time and money?
 There are countless books out there but the list below is what I own and personally read.
 You may also read books on conversion rate optimization.

 1 – A Whole New Mind by Daniel H. Pink

 This is probably the first book on creativity I read.
 And the book that might have influenced me to walk away from corporate life.
 The book’s main point is to be more human is to be more creative.
 Focus on fostering the right side of the brain.

 The industry is disrupted by the three letter As: Abundance, Asia, and Automation.
 It’s up to us to be more human to be more unique.
 It takes high creativity from the right side of the brain.
 You need to train and embrace “high concept” and “high touch”.

 This book also has activity challenges or the “portfolio” section.
 My favorite chapter of this creativity book is on Symphony.
 The creativity challenge in this chapter is to listen to classical music.
 And there are other ways to foster your creativity and symphony mind.

 – Keep a metaphor log